jjacobhw/learning-git/readme.md

-this repository was created so I could master using git version control.
+This repository was created so I could learn and practice git commands/using github.
+Thanks for stopping by!